jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 This extension adheres to the guidelines in [@!I-D.ietf-regext-rdap-extensions].

+The "1" in "rpki1" denotes version 1 of this extension.
+New versions of this extension will use different extension identifiers.

 ## What It Is Not {#what_it_is_not}

 This RDAP extension MUST NOT be used to directly influence internet routing.
 Neither RDAP nor this extension define the